beyond-all-reason/tachyon/docs/system.md

 ## Version

 Sends the current version of the protocol to new Websocket clients as soon as they connect.

+        Clients should send the version they're using in the WS connection URL, e.g. ?tachyonVersion=1.1.2.

 - Endpoint Type: **Response** only
 - Requires Login: **false**